 Of course, we have a multitude of ways we can pay and want to pay.
-Advances in Near Field Communications (NFC) technologies mean that we can all now use digital wallets on smartphones with apps like Apple Pay and Google Pay to settle our coffee bills, and banking apps to settle long-standing monthly bills.
-Sometimes, we need to request money, and ask for money.
-Technologies like PayPal’s money request service mean that we can do that to, by going through their mobile app to securely request and make payments to friends, relations, and settle the occasional eBay purchase.
+Advances in Near Field Communications (NFC) technologies allow us to use digital wallets on smartphones with apps like Apple Pay and Google Pay to settle our grocery expenses, and banking apps to settle long-standing monthly bills.
+Companies like PayPal and Venmo allow us to securely request or make payments digitally.

-So good so far, but when it comes to managing a blend of different bills, particularly for those who are short on cash, the mobile phone has lacked a robust way to prioritize and make payments—until now.
+So good so far, but when it comes to managing a blend of different bills, particularly for those who are short on cash, the mobile phone has lacked a robust way to prioritize and make secure bill payments—until now.

-Safer mobile bill payments for the vulnerable
+Secure mobile payments for the vulnerable

-According to research conducted by Institute for Public Policy Research, in the United Kingdom today, one in six working households—or 17.4 percent— are living in poverty, 1.5 million consumers are in water poverty, over 20 million people are claiming state benefits, and over 1 in 5 pupils (1.7 million) in England are eligible for school meals (as of Jan 2021).
+According to research conducted by Institute for Public Policy Research, in the United Kingdom today, one in six working households—or 17.4 per cent— are living in poverty, 1.5 million consumers are in water poverty, over 20 million people are claiming state benefits, and over 1 in 5 pupils (1.7 million) in England are eligible for school meals (as of Jan 2021).

-For many, the monthly activity of settling up tabs means writing cheques, paying with cash, and taking risks on Pay by Link requests from billers who know only too well that the webpage they land on might be a fake designed in a bedroom by a hacker over the weekend: One of the reasons why the UK’s banking industry, led by Pay.UK, and encouraged by the Financial Conduct Authority (FCA), have come up with a new hub and spoke messaging platform ecosystem for payment requests by mobile phone called Request to Pay.
+For many, the monthly activity of settling up tabs means writing cheques, paying with cash, and taking risks on Pay by Link requests which often prove to be fraudulent.
+For this reason, the UK’s banking industry, led by Pay.UK and encouraged by the FCA, have come up with a secure, new hub and spoke messaging platform ecosystem for payment requests by mobile phone – Request to Pay.
 RtP is a new form of digital bill payment that joins up the communication (sending/receipt of invoice) with the payment.
 We’ve recently launched a demo of what this looks like but an overview of the process is below.

 It’s not possible for consumers or billers to instantly access Request to Pay: It’s background ‘plumbing and pipes’ technology that hides in the mists of banking systems.
 Its function is to lay out the messaging constructs and interoperability protocols that manage the secure messaging infrastructure, permissions and transactions that need to happen between bank, biller and payer systems.